 So interestingly, while everyone wants to talk about texting while driving (which is certainly important), it looks like talking on cell phones while driving causes more accidents.

-But teens aren’t the only ones guilty of causing accidents while using their cell phones:
+But teens aren’t the only ones guilty of causing auto accidents while using their cell phones:

 - 48% of teens have seen their parents drive and talk on a cell phone